Gvulot: History

 It was recognised as a kibbutz in 1946.
 Before the 1948 Arab–Israeli War it was divided into two—a small cluster of families in its post-war location, and the rest in the nearby military base.
 During the war, the base served the 8th Brigade.
 After the war, in 1949, all the residents moved to Gvulot's present location, about 1.5 km south of the base.

 Duran Duran lead singer Simon Le Bon worked on Kibbutz Gvulot.
-While here he wrote early lyrics for "Careless Memories", “The Chaffeur”, "Sound of Thunder", "Tel Aviv".
+While here he wrote early lyrics for "Careless Memories", “The Chauffeur”, "Sound of Thunder", "Tel Aviv".

+An anareboic waste plant is being built between Gvulot and Tzeelim.